 Five ETF Trading Strategies

 1. Use ETFs to Increase Exposure to an Industry

 Maybe you don’t want to invest in a market as much as a particular industry.
-For example, do you think producing clean energy is the next “green” advancement?
+For example, do you think clean energy generation is the next “green” advance?
 Maybe a clean energy ETF is the way to go.
-Whether it’s financials, defense, or even technology, it’s much easier to purchase an industry ETF than trying to sideline the market in sector equities.
+Whether it’s finance, defense, or even technology, it’s much easier to buy sector ETFs than to try to sideline the market for sector stocks.

 2. Foreign ETFs Give You Access to International Markets

 Foreign investing could be complicated, including high foreign tax, currency adjustments, and overseas challenges.
 However, this is not the case with every ETF; some make foreign investment more accessible.